Azure/osdu-developer/README.md

 ## Software Management with a Gitops Approach

-In the OSDU solution, we utilize a GitOps approach for efficient and reliable software management.
+In this workspace, we utilize a GitOps approach for efficient and reliable software management.
 This method leverages this Git repository as the source of truth for defining and updating the software configurations and deployments within the infrastructure.

 ### Understanding GitOps